-How Takata changed Reiki to support non-Japanese students
+How Takata changed Reiki practice to support non-Japanese students

 Within 10 years, Takata was teaching the foundation treatment, a standard protocol that was the basis for all treatment.
 Takata encouraged students to follow their hands while using the protocol, lingering where they sensed the need or experienced sensation.

 During the 1970s, Takata settled into the “universal life force” or “universal life force energy” translations now often used to define Reiki (unfortunately too often given as pat answers that stop conversation rather than stimulate contemplation of what universal life force energy is) .

 Takata’s translations of the Reiki Principles (also called the Reiki Precepts) morphed over time.
 A 1948 version sounded like an addendum to the Ten Commandments, but was later softened to be more conversational.
 Still, the translation she presented of the middle precepts bears no resemblance to the Japanese original, “with thankfulness, work diligently.”

 Justin offers insightful perspective on this change.
 By the 1970s, many of Takata’s students were hippies or had a youthful counter-cultural bent that didn’t respect authority or tradition.
 But in spiritual practice, after you’ve chosen to learn a practice from a teacher, there comes a time to settle into a deferential relationship with that teacher, to follow her guidance with gratitude and respect.